How the Fender AB763 Blackface Deluxe Reverb Amp Works

 An 820 ohm negative feedback resistor reduces the output transformer voltage to a suitable level before it joins the amp's signal stream.
 It's negative feedback because the signal is out of phase so when it's injected into the amp's signal stream it reduces the amp's signal voltage.
 Adding a switch to the NFB circuit is a common modification.
 Reducing or removing feedback makes an amp more aggressive with earlier break up and distortion at lower volume levels.

-The AB763 Vibrato Channel has much more gain than either of the 5E3 Deluxe's channels.
 The Vibrato channel has a third preamp gain stage and the phase inverter is also a gain stage (the 5E3 phase inverter gives no gain).
 Why doesn't the Vibrato Channel sound like a gain monster then?
-Because the Vibrato Channel's preamp is cooled by the tone stack and a crap ton of NFB is injected at the phase inverter.
+Because the Vibrato Channel's preamp is cooled by the high load tone stack, the tremolo circuit also loads down the guitar signal and a crap ton of NFB is injected at the phase inverter.
 You can liven up the amp by cutting the NFB signal in half by increasing the 820 ohm negative feedback resistor to 1.6k.
 I like to use a 3-way NFB switch with normal/none/half settings.
+Another common gain boosting mod is to switch out the tremolo and remove its load.

 From the speaker jack the signal moves on to the speaker.
 The alternating current audio signal flows through the speaker's voice coil which generates a magnetic field.
 The voice coil is simply a single wire wrapped into a coil as shown below.
 The magnetic field created by the voice coil is either attracted to or repelled by the speaker's magnet.
 Positive voltage in the voice coil generates a repulsive magnetic force and the speaker coil and cone moves outward away from the speaker magnet.
 Negative voltage generates an attractive magnetic force and pulls the speaker cone inward.
 The speaker cone alternates between moving outward and inward as the guitar signal voltage alternates between positive and negative.